rgiraud/pm/README.md

 ### Overview

-- Dense patch-based matching from an image A -> B and reconstruction of the image A with the correspondences in B
+- Dense patch matching from an image A -> B and reconstruction of the image A with the correspondences in B

 ![image](./Figures/pm_method.png)